 Maundy Thursday in Historic Quito

 Traditionally, the city publishes a list of seven churches that will be open for this holy day.
-Each church is beautifully decorated.
+Each church is beautifully decorated for the Easter season.

 A few years ago, on a pleasant, sunny afternoon, we joined the pilgrimage.
 We loved watching as people ran into old friends.
 More than a fair share of locals reached out to ask us who we were and why we were joining in.
 We felt more than welcome to tour and take photos alongside so many others.
 It was amazing to see how many Ecuadorians were visiting these churches as if for the first time, snapping photos as much as we were.